sachinumrao/webpage/homepage/docs/about.md

 # Sachin Umrao

-After finishing my masters in mechanical engineering, I am currently working as Senior Data Scientist at Fidelity Investments, Bengaluru.
-In my leisure time, I like to read about machine learning and watch tv series.
+After completing my master's degree in Mechanical Engineering, I am currently working as a Senior Data Scientist at Fidelity Investments in Bengaluru.
+In my free time, I enjoy reading books, watching TV series, and exploring emerging technologies in the fields of Large Language Models (LLMs) and Reinforcement Learning.
 <br>

 You can find me @<br>